 The process for recovering passwords from Thunderbird 64-bit is similar to the steps above.

-Click on the MAIL section in the main interface, then select Custom Recovery Password
+Click on the MAIL section in the main interface, then select Custom Recovery Password on the right.

 After choosing Thunderbird from the drop-down menu, manually select the profile and provide the path to the Installation Directory where you have a 32-bit version of either installable or portable Thunderbird (or Firefox).

-Thunderbird Default Profile Path:
+Thunderbird Default Profile Path